 A: Yes.
 We have union counselors who can help you send letters to most credit card companies and financial lenders to temporarily reduce your required payments.
-A copy of this form letter is available on our website at (www.iamlocal2786.org or facebook.com/iam2786) on the resources page.
+A copy of this form letter will be available on our website

+O:

-Q: What are strike committees?
+What are strike committees?